datalorax/slidex/README.md

 [kableExtra](https://github.com/haozhu233/kableExtra) packages are
 installed.
 Without the latter two, tables will not be produced, although the code to create a dataframe from the tables will still be embedded.

+## Things the package **should** be able to do

+  - Maintain bulleting levels
+  - Maintain bolding and italicizing (no support for underlining yet)
+  - Maintain pictures
+  - Maintain links (slighlty imperfect currently)

+## Things the package does not yet do, but hopefully will

+  - Pull notes from slides (this is pretty straightforward, just still needs to be implemented)
+  - Pull data and potentially reproduce plots (some support for this already, look in “assets/data” if you have a chart and want the data from it)
+  - Convert `emf` file types to `png`s.
+This is a Microsoft proprietary format and will require users have LibreOffice installed.
+  - Support multiple authors (just needs to be implemented)
+  - Maintain two-panel layouts (also should be relatively straightforward)
+  - Support both .ppt and .pptx file types.
+Currently only the latter is supported.
+Will require LibreOffice.

+## Other ideas?

+I’d love to hear from you if you’ve used the package and had success or you’ve struggled.
+Either way, feedback, particularly at this early stage, would be greatly appreciated.